discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 title: Start making a bot
 ---

-# Making a Ping-Pong bot
+# Making Your First Bot with Discord.Net

 One of the ways to get started with the Discord API is to write a basic ping-pong bot.
 This bot will respond to a simple command "ping."